PiggyAwesome/ThePasswordGame-Speedrunner/README.md

 - Automatically finds the name of the country in the geoguesser embed
 - Solves any chess puzzle using the Stockfish chess engine, after parsing the image
 - Automatically balances out all digits, Roman numerals and elements
+- Automatically finds the correct youtube video with exact length.